Supports for businesses impacted by COVID-19

 Lay-offs, reduced hours and social welfare supports for your employees

-If you cannot pay your staff while they are laid off for this period, your employees can apply for the new COVID-19 Pandemic Unemployment Payment.
+If you cannot pay your staff while they are laid off for this period, you can apply for the Employment Wage Subsidy Scheme (EWSS).

 You can read more about social welfare entitlements during the COVID-19 pandemic.